Hedius/E4GLAdKats/README.md

         <b>Player Muting.</b>
         Players can be muted if necessary, giving warnings and kicks if they talk.
         Automatic mute in specific cases like language can be orchestrated by other plugins like Insane limits.
+        Furthermore, /pmute can be used to issue permanent and temp mutes.
     </li>
     <li>
         <b>Player Joining.</b>